-It’s easy to lead when you have momentum, when things are going great, but, when you don’t have momentum and you’re struggling with seemingly endless challenges, you really need to bunker down and ensure you’re focussing on the right things that will not only pull you through but will re-gain your lost momentum and fuel your success.
+It’s in tough times like these you really need to bunker down and ensure you’re focussing on the right things that will not only pull you through but will re-gain your lost momentum and fuel your success.

 1. ASSUME NOTHING!

-When I lead Leaders one on one, I drive into them: “Assume Nothing”.
+When I lead leaders one on one, I drive into them: “Assume Nothing”.

 What are you assuming?